zhengmin/react-native-image-zoom/README.md

 # react-native-image-zoom
-image zoom for android and ios android code by PhotoView and universal-image-loader ios code by UIScrollView and SDWebImage
+image zoom for android and ios,android code by PhotoView and universal-image-loader,ios code by UIScrollView and SDWebImage

  ## Getting started